-This is an edited transcript of a telephone interview conducted with Bart Piece on July 22, 2011.
+This is an interview conducted with Bart Pierce over one phonecall; on July 22, 2011.
 Bart worked with Tom Sullivan on creating the meltdown sequence at the end of The Evil Dead, but also created a number of the other optical effects, assisted Tom with some of the physical effects.
+You can listen to the raw audio recording of the interview below, or read the edited & formatted transcription further down.

 Bart has a role as a zombie doctor in his two sons' new zombie-comedy-horror movie called Deadheads, currently touring various film festivals.
 You can find our more and see the trailer at DeadheadsTheMovie.com.